yogeshhegde/processor-sdk-doc/source/linux/Release_Specific/Processor_SDK_Linux_Migration_Guide.rst

    Sphinx, and hosted on software-dl.ti.com instead of processors wiki
 -  For AM57xx, with the addition of new components in the filesystem, the minimum SD-card size is 8 GB (4 GB SD cards no longer work).
--  On AM57xx, default environment is now saved to eMMC instead of SD card.
-The setup scripts have been updated to account for this change and it is transparent to the users
+-  For am57xx devices, the location of the saved U-Boot environment has moved from the external SD card to eMMC.
+Because of this change, the state of the U-Boot environment can no longer be guaranteed on a newly created SD card.
+   The uEnv.txt file located on the boot partition of the SD card contains the logic to compensate for this change.
+Upon the initial boot, the environment will be reset to the default, and the empty file ".psdk_setup" will be created on the boot partition.
+Subsequent boots will detect this file and bypass resetting the environment.

 Processor SDK 04.02
 ----------------------